rosedu/techblog/_posts/2012-09-10-intro-to-ssh.md

 	$ ssh my_user@my.server.com

 By default, this will try to connect to the specified server on port 22, using the default key at `~/.ssh/id_rsa`.
 You can change this behaviour by a quick glance at the manual page.
 Also, if you specified a passphrase during the generation of the key, you will have to provide that and the remote password for the user you are trying to log on as.
-You can specify yhe IP instead of the DNS name for the server.
+You can specify the IP instead of the DNS name for the server.

 You can also run just one line of commands, such as: